 Downtown Los Angeles has become more hipster and popular over the years as it has gentrified and welcomed more art museums and trendy restaurants in the area.
 Nowadays there is so much to do in the area that it could keep you occupied for the better part of the day if not the entire weekend.
 This great list of things to do will entertain you with sights and places to eat in downtown Los Angeles!

 As this guide was inspired by my insanely long wait (~5+hrs) to get into Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away, many of the sights I suggested are geared towards the arts.
 But this is also an amazing itinerary for spending one day in downtown Los Angeles.

 Other noteworthy sights further from the main downtown area include LA Live (Staples Center and the Grammy Museum are located here), Chinatown, and Dodgers Stadium.

-Note: DTLA has not fully gentrified, there are still pockets (i.e. Skid Row) that you would want to stay away from, but for the most part it’s relatively safe.
+Important Note: DTLA has not fully gentrified, there are still pockets (i.e. Skid Row) that you would want to stay away from, but for the most part it’s relatively safe.
 Be careful which direction you walk in, especially if you head down to Little Tokyo and The Last Bookstore as you could easily end up in Skid Row.

 Below are my suggestions, as an art fanatic and foodie, on what to do in downtown Los Angeles while you’re waiting to get into Yayoi Kusama’s Infinity Mirrored Room—The Souls of Millions of Light Years Away.
 You can also enjoy these recommendations while you’re just hanging around in downtown, and best of all, all of these places can be seen in 1 day! 😉